kiranshetty1315/portfolio/README.md

 **License:**

-This project is licensed under the MIT License.
 Feel free to reuse any part of this code for your own portfolio.
-Attribution is appreciated but not required.